-It should be noted carefully that the story presented in this Study Scripture deals with several issues, among which are that of race prejudice and race hatred.
+This Study Scripture deals with several issues, among which are that of race prejudice and race hatred.
 It also helps us to understand the bigotry and the prejudices in our own society.
 We cannot avoid the existence of bigotry and prejudice in Christian circles, and when we look carefully at what is around us and what we give tacit acceptance to we should be ashamed.

 We will see how we ought to deal with those we consider to be moral outcasts and instructs us in the right way to approach and to deal with such a person.

-We often because of our ignorance of the teaching of Scripture do not consider the deepest needs of the persons around us and what is really going on in their minds.
+Because of our ignorance of the teaching of Scripture we do not consider the deepest needs of the persons around us and what is really going on in their minds.
 As a result, our presentations to them miss the mark, and even when they are attracted to what we are saying and might even join into association with us, the result is a skin-deep relationship which leaves them in bondage to their old unacceptable habits and way of life.
 They are not truly and deeply changed by our message, and so the old habits of the "flesh", and huge swaths of the worldly way of life remain and corrupt both us and them.

 But note the difference in how Jesus behaved.
 Jesus was moved with compassion when He saw the distress and hurts that afflicted the people individually as well as corporately.
-When He looked at them, He was not overwhelmed by the magnitude of their needs, becoming dispirited and saying that the problem was too great and that nothing could be done.
+When He looked at them, He was not overwhelmed by the large amount of their needs, becoming dispirited and saying that the problem was too great and that nothing could be done.